Decidability of positive characteristic tame Hahn fields in $\mathcal{L}_t$: Abstract

 \section{Abstract}

 { We show that any positive characteristic tame Hahn field $\F((t^\Gamma))$ containing $t$ is decidable in $\L_t$, the language of valued fields with a constant symbol for $t$, if $\F$ and $\Gamma$ are decidable.
 In particular, we obtain decidability of $\PPFp$ and $\FpQ$ in $\L_t$.
 This uses a new AKE-principle for equal characteristic tame fields in $\L_t$, building on work by Kuhlmann, together with Kedlaya's work on finite automata and algebraic extensions of function fields.
-In the process, we obtain an AKE-principle for tame fields in mixed characteristic and recover a theorem by Rayner on the relative algebraic closure of function fields inside Hahn fields.}
+We also obtain an AKE-principle for tame fields in mixed characteristic.}